iamurtazo/adinko/README.md

-# jvn-careers-website
+adinko website

-A careers website
+q&a platform for foreigners in korea